-The Cadillac CT5 is a compact luxury vehicle from General Motors’ Cadillac division.
-It currently spans a single generation, launched for the 2020 model year.
+The Cadillac CT5 is a compact luxury vehicle that currently spans a single generation, which launched for the 2020 model year.

 The first-generation Cadillac CT5 launched in late 2019 as a 2020 model year vehicle.
 The first-generation CT5 serves as a direct replacement for the Cadillac ATS Sedan (for global markets except for China) and for the ATS-L Sedan (in China).
 It also indirectly replaces the Cadillac CTS.